Current purchase price:

 Detailed literary and artistic sources, archaeology and insights derived from reconstruction and practical experience has gone into creating an incredibly lavish picture of the clothing of the longest-enduring political entity in history.

-The Most Dangerous Moment of the War
+The Backwash of War

-By: Charles Evans
+By: A.S Evans